SurrealPartisan/shiofaioth/README.md

 For example, here are four translations for the sentence "I am looking for my mother":

-* "Mie xae-eiciae-duei *dain* paurein-bei-nais miec-ka."
+* "Mie xae-eiciae-duei *dain* paurein-bei-nais miem-ka."
 (definite, specific)
 Interpretation: I have one mother, whom I know, and I am trying to find her.

-* "Mie xae-eiciae-duei *fain* paurein-bei-nais miec-ka."
+* "Mie xae-eiciae-duei *fain* paurein-bei-nais miem-ka."
 (definite, nonspecific)
 Interpretation: I don't know who my one and only mother is, but I am trying to find her.

-* "Mie xae-eiciae-duei *hain* paurein-bei-nais miec-ka."
+* "Mie xae-eiciae-duei *hain* paurein-bei-nais miem-ka."
 (indefinite, specific)
 Interpretation: I am trying to find a certain one of my multiple mothers.

-* "Mie xae-eiciae-duei *ain* paurein-bei-nais miec-ka."
+* "Mie xae-eiciae-duei *ain* paurein-bei-nais miem-ka."
 (indefinite, nonspecific)
 Interpretation: I am trying to find any one of my multiple mothers.